 Infectious agent of Ross River virus disease

-First isolated in 1959 from Aedes vigilax mosquitoes collected near Ross River in Townsville, the causative role of RRV disease was confirmed in 1971 by isolation of the virus from the blood of an Indigenous child with the disease.
+RRV was first isolated in 1959 from Aedes vigilax mosquitoes collected near Ross River in Townsville.
+In 1971 the causative role of RRV disease was confirmed when the virus was isolated in the blood of a human with the disease.
 Some Aedes species of mosquitoes have recently been renamed Ochlerotatus spp.

 Identification of Ross River virus disease